agrc/gis.utah.gov/sharing/open-data/index.md

 ### Step 4: 📂 Open an Issue (You)
 {: .text-left}

-Now that all the preparation work is finished, [submit an issue](https://github.com/agrc/porter/issues/new/choose) in Porter using the `Add external data links to the SGID Index` template.
+Now that all the preparation work is finished, [submit an issue](https://github.com/agrc/porter/issues/new/choose) in Porter using the `Add ArcGIS Online services to SGID Open Data` template.
 Fill out the `Summary` information and check the relevant boxes in the `Submitter's Process` section.

 ### Step 5: 🔎 Review (You and Us)
 {: .text-left}